 For years, the war between black hats (a nickname for malicious hackers) and white hats (a nickname for ethical hackers) has been at the center of public attention.
-And as in any war, adversaries are equipped with weapons.
+And as in any war, adversaries are equipped with advanced weapons.

-Types of Pen Tests
+Types Of Pen Tests

 - Web application pen test